EdwinWalela/flutterwave-subscription/README.md

 FW_PREMIUM_LINK=
 ```

-3. Create a merchant account on [Flutterwave] and copy public key and secret key to the `.env` file(https://dashboard.flutterwave.com/signup)
+3. Create a merchant account on [Flutterwave](https://dashboard.flutterwave.com/signup) and copy public key and secret key to the `.env` file

 4. Create a payment link from the Flutterwave dashboard and copy the link to the `.env` file

+5. Create a local tunnel URL using Ngrok and add the url as a webhook on the Flutterwave dashboard

-Start NodeJS Server
+6. Start NodeJS Server

 ```
 npm start